Easy Creamy Corn Soup

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-I can’t tell enough how much I love my Instant Pot!
+I can’t tell you enough how much I love my Instant Pot!
 It works as a pressure cooker, slow cooker, and stovetop, making it super convenient.

 1. Cook corn, potatoes, onion, and broth until the potatoes are tender.